nuscien/trivial/docs/web/README.md

 The useful utilities for ASP.NET application.

-This library targets .NET 6, .NET 5 and .NET Core 3.1.
+This library targets .NET 10.
 Requires ASP.NET Core.

 You can install the package from [NuGet](https://www.nuget.org/packages/Trivial.Web) to your project.